JulesFrancoise/myo-for-max/README.md

 ### Visual Studio

-See the Visual Studio project and solution in "ide/win-vs/".
+See the Visual Studio project and solution in [ide/win-vs/](ide/win-vs/).
 You need to have:
-* Cycling'74 Max SDK, currently set to 7.3.3 in the project, and placed in the same parent folder as the repository
+* Cycling'74 Max SDK, currently set to 7.3.3 in the project, and placed in the same parent folder as the repository:

 ```
 ──┬── max-sdk-7.3.3
   └── myo-for-max
 ```

-For a different folder structure, change the macro which indicates the path to the Max SDK support folder, in [ide/win-vs/max_extern_common.props](ide/win-vs/max_extern_common.props), currently set to:
+For a different folder structure, change the macro that indicates the path to the Max SDK support folder, in [ide/win-vs/max_extern_common.props](ide/win-vs/max_extern_common.props), currently set to:

 ```
 <C74SUPPORT>$(ProjectDir)..\..\..\max-sdk-7.3.3\source\c74support\</C74SUPPORT>
 ```

-The externals are built in "max-package\externals".
+The externals are built in [max-package\externals\](max-package\externals\).